 - The name 'coral trout' refers to a number of species that are managed together as a single entity.

-It is likely the line fisheries in QLD pose minimal risk to marine mammals, although there are some concerns over the bycatch of sharks.
+It is likely the line fisheries in QLD pose minimal risk to most other species.
 Independent fishery observer programs are an important method of verifying protected species interactions, as well as other fishery impacts, such as the type and volume of discarded catch.
-Unfortunately the QLD Government has closed the observer program for all QLD managed fisheries in 2012.
-In the intervening six years, there has been no independent on-vessel monitoring of the impact of the fishery.
+Unfortunately the QLD Government closed the observer program for all QLD managed fisheries in 2012.
+In the intervening decade, there has been no independent scrutiny of the impact of the fishery on other species.

 Despite this issue, a range of other reforms have been implemented across the fishery since the last GoodFish assessment, many of which represent international best practice and have contributed significantly to the ‘better choice’ ranking of the fishery in this assessment.